CampusDiscover - Campus info & social discovery App

 Challenges

-• Complete an end-to-end case study in 2 months while working on two projects concurrently.
+Complete an end-to-end product design within a limited two-month timeline while working on two projects concurrently.

-• Complete an end-to-end case study in 2 months while working on two projects concurrently.
+Complete an end-to-end product design within a limited two-month timeline while working on two projects concurrently.

-• Complete an end-to-end case study in 2 months while working on two projects concurrently.
+Complete an end-to-end product design within a limited two-month timeline while working on two projects concurrently.

 What I learned